College Basketball Rankings: CBS Sports shakes up Way-Too-Early Top 25 and 1 after Miikka Muurinen commitment

 Duke’s roster is overflowing with talent.
 The Blue Devils are returning four of their top six scorers from last season.
 After suffering a stunning loss in the Elite Eight, Duke will have a chip on its shoulder next season.

-The Blue Devils have added multiple notable transfers this offseason as well, including former Wisconsin guard John Blackwell.
+The Blue Devils have a notable transfer this offseason, former Wisconsin guard John Blackwell.
 He was the No. 5 overall player in On3’s 2026 Transfer Portal Player Rankings.

 3. Michigan Wolverines (-1)